Henry Spencer Stephenson

-Henry Spencer Stephenson (4 November 1871 – 4 June 1957) was a British minister and a member of the Spencer family.
-He served as Chaplain to King George VI and Queen Elizabeth II, participating in the coronation procession of Queen Elizabeth.
+Henry Spencer Stephenson (4 November 1871 – 4 June 1957) was a British Anglican clergyman and a member of the Spencer family.
+He served as chaplain to King George VI and Queen Elizabeth II, participating in the coronation procession of Queen Elizabeth.

 Personal life and ordained ministry

 Henry Spencer Stephenson was born on 4 November 1871 in Mahabaleshwar, India, during the British Raj.
 He was the son of Lieut.
 Col. Sussex Vane Stephenson of the Scots Fusilier Guards and his wife, Augusta Melita Spencer.
 His father died of cholera in Bombay, India, on 28 June 1872.
 In 1882 Stephenson's mother married the Reverend Edward Mallet Young, but there were no children from this marriage, leaving Stephenson an only child.

 Stephenson was educated at the leading public school Sherborne, where his step-father was headmaster, and subsequently studied at Trinity College, Cambridge, where he received his BA degree in 1893, promoted to an MA degree in 1897.
 He was ordained a deacon in 1895 and a priest in 1896.

 Stephenson's first religious appointment was as Curate of Willington, Durham, from 1895 to 1900.
 His next assignment was as Rector of Allendale, Northumberland, in 1900, serving there until 1909.
 He then moved to Gateshead to serve as Vicar of Christ Church from 1909 to 1914, then becoming Rector of Gateshead in 1914.
 Stephenson was a commissioner of Boy Scouts and chairman of his diocesan branch of the Church of England Temperance Society.
 For his religious service, he was made an honorary Canon of Durham in 1922 and a Freeman of Gateshead in 1946.

 Stephenson died in hospital in north-east England on 4 June 1957.